|Select a category|

 Florence donated her original dolls and drawings (now in the Museum of Childhood, Bethnal Green) to a Red Cross auction in 1917.
 Sold as a lot, they funded the purchase of an ambulance, christened ‘Golliwogg’, which went to the front and served in France.

 Florence despaired, ‘I am frightened when I read the fearsome etymology some deep, dark minds can see in his name'. when the word came to be used as a degrading term for anyone who wasn’t white-skinned.
 Today, however, the golly is going through a revival as a fond childhood memory.

 BEARS ON THE SQUARE have the largest selection of these loveable dolls that you will find anywhere.

 The range covers the simplest rag dolls to ceramics and limited editions.

-RUBY GOLLY BY CAROLE PENN
+CHLOE GOLLY BY CAROLE PENN